nodemailer/mailcomposer/README.md

 If `contents` is empty, the alternative will be discarded.
 Other fields are optional.

+**Usage example:**

+    // add HTML "alternative"
+    mailcomposer.setMessageOption({
+        html: "<b>Hello world!</b>"
+    });

+    // add Markdown alternative
+    mailcomposer.addAlternative({
+        contentType: "text/x-web-markdown",
+        contents: "**Hello world!**"
+    });

+If the receiving e-mail client can render messages in Markdown syntax as well, it could prefer to display this alternative as the main content of the message.

 Alternatives can be added as many as you want.

 ### DKIM Signing